sony/nnabla-examples/object-detection/centernet/README.md

 ### Resume training from the checkpoint

 You can resume training from a specific checkpoint.
+(Checkpoint includes learning information like the optimizer, trained weights and etc. The learning information is saved in `checkpoint_{epoch_number}.json`.
+The program will read this file and resume training.)

 The following example shows how to resume DLAv0 training for object detection task with COCO dataset.